yclas/documentation/5-facts-get-scammed.md

 **3- A developer with already existent clients doesn't mean that he's good (they have to be happy)**

-Having happy clients should have a big impact on choosing the developer, how would you know about that? check reviews and testimonials, sometimes by just looking at their showcase and checking out the look and feel of the websites they made would give an impression of what your project might look like.
+Happy clients can help indicate what developer to choose, how would you know about that?
+Check reviews, testimonials and looking at their showcase.
+Also analyzing the look and feel of previous websites can suggest what your project could potentially look like.

 **4- On time delivery.**

-having a deadline is necessary but it doesn't guarantee the delivery, we had cases when we hired freelancers without getting the job done at all! it is very frustrating, but how can you prevent that from happening? deal with a reputable company/team, developers who fear for their reputation would definitely give you a job that you would be satisfied with and in the designated time period.
-And even if you're not so satisfied they would do their best to live up to their reputation and provide you with your preferred outcome.
+Having a deadline is necessary but it doesn’t guarantee it will be met on time.
+We have had cases where we had hired freelancers without getting the job done at all!
+It is very frustrating, but how can you prevent that from happening?
+Deal with a reputable company/team, developers who fear for their reputation would definitely produce something satisfactory and in the designated time period.
+And even if you’re not so satisfied they would do their best to live up to their reputation and provide you with your preferred outcome.

 **5- Don't get distracted with the price.**

-Pricing is a tricky issue, lots of developers compete on low prices, some other ones decided to compete on a different pricing level and they tend to give much higher estimations for the jobs they do.
-But, a better price doesn't mean you will get a better job done, and a cheap price doesn't necessarily mean bad quality.
-In website development you really need to trust your intuition and how you feel about the developer, if he's telling the truth or if he's exaggerating with the price.
+Pricing is a tricky issue, some developers compete on low prices others on higher prices; it´s important to know that a high price doesn’t mean high quality and vice versa.
+In website development you really need to trust your intuition and how you feel about the developer, if you feel the price is honest or exaggarated.

-At Yclas we tend to be very transparent when it comes to communicating with our clients, we give fair pricing, deliver on time and with more than expected good quality, this is not only because classifieds is our area of expertise, but also because we care about our reputation and our users.
+At Yclas we tend to be very transparent when it comes to communicating with our clients, we give fair pricing, deliver on time and with more than expected good quality.
+This is not only due to classifieds being our area of expertise but because we care about our reputation and our users.

- more about our customization services

 **[Start here](https://yclas.com/customization-potential.html)**